metabase/metabase/docs/troubleshooting-guide/cant-send-email.md

 ## Are the email credentials correct?

-**Root cause:** The email address or password have been set up incorrectly, or the email server's host and port have been set up incorrectly.
+**Root cause:** The host, port, email address, or password may have been set up incorrectly, or the email server's host and port have been set up incorrectly.

 **Steps to take:**